Joseecodm/My-Page-Web/README.md

 ## About Me

-I am a web developer with experience in HTML, CSS, JavaScript, and I am continuously improving my skills.
+I am a student at ITSOEH, pursuing a degree in Engineering in Information and Communication Technologies (TICS).
+My interests lie in artificial intelligence and data analysis.
 This portfolio not only reflects my projects but also my focus on clean, accessible, and functional design.

 ## Contact